rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/cluster.md

  * Module system: [Lmod](https://github.com/TACC/Lmod)
  * Deployment of (Bioinformatics) software using [EasyBuild](https://github.com/easybuilders/easybuild)

-## Cluster components
+## Cluster Components

-The HPC cluster consists of various types of server.
+{{ slurm_cluster_name | capitalize }} consists of various types of servers and storage systems.
 Some of these can be accessed directly by users, whereas others cannot be accessed directly.

 ![cluster](img/cluster-small.svg)